appledcrab/appledcrab/README.md

 - Outer Wilds
 - Hollow Knight

-⚡I am currently working on a project of making a better bug journal for myself + a new portfolio :) (Updated 7/7/25)
+⚡I am currently working on a project of making a better bug journal for myself  :)
 ---
 ## 🌟 Let’s Connect!
 - [LinkedIn](https://www.linkedin.com/in/sam-baker-tech/)
 - [Email](baker.samantha2021@gmail.com)

+(Updated 8/13/25)
 <!--
 **appledcrab/appledcrab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.